 The true realistic painting in the tradition of the Masters will not look like a photo, and the brushstrokes will not draw all the attention either.
 Whether it is in the features of the face, or in the hands, the brushstrokes will strictly follow the form and correspond to the bone and muscle structure underneath the skin, they will guide the viewer's eye in the right direction to admire the subject in the painting, instead of intentionally destructing from possible mistakes in proportions.
 Speaking of hands...
 Being described by the Masters as "another portrait", the arms and hands should always be impeccably drawn in proportion to the body, with the expertise of the anatomic structure, to assure their equal life-like appearance in the portrait.
 This is why the works of 'painterly' Masters, such as Sargent and Zorn, are strong and never 'cartoonish', as they have the substance of the anatomic strength and uncompromising loyalty to the accuracy of drawing in every area of the painting.

 My workshops contain two important parts: the Instructor's Demo and the Students' Practice.
 In Visual Art we learn by seeing.
 In fact, that is how we learn.
 Therefore, within my workshop program, I do three separate 1,5 - 3 hour (quick and highly detailed) life demonstrations in drawing, pastel and oil, each - in the historic Academically trained approach.
 This is a great opportunity for students to witness the progression of the portrait painting from life, from start to completion.
-My goal, as your instructor, is to simply show you and teach you 'right' from 'wrong', so you can quickly get on the right and your own artistic path towards improving your skills as an artist.
-Following the demo, inspired students work on their own pieces, and every student receives my personal and individual attention, according to their needs and specific requirements.
+My goal, as your instructor, is to simply show you and teach you 'right' from 'wrong', so you can quickly get on the right and your own artistic path towards advancing your skills where 'sky is the limit'.
+Following my demo, inspired students work on their own pieces, and every student receives my personal and individual attention, according to their needs and specific requirements.

 I look forward to seeing you in class!